 command, thehostname: Name or service not known

-error message may be prompted.
+error message may appear.
 The error message does not affect the startup of X Server.
 You can run thehostname

 command to query the hostname of your instance.
 Then, you can modify the /etc/hosts file by replacing thehostname